 A student studies on Tempel Green, which offers sweeping views of Long Island Sound and even features an outdoor classroom fashioned from granite.
 In addition to your own room, you'll find many great spaces on campus where you can apply yourself to academics, such as Harkness Chapel Library and Greer Music Library.
 During the 2014-15 academic year, Shain Library will undergo a $9.1 million renovation which will result in more — and more technology-rich — individual and collaborative study spaces.

 Blue Camel Café

-The Blue Camel Cafe, located on the lower level of Shain Library, offers a variety of specialty coffees, teas, snacks and baked goods.
-In a comfortable, relaxed setting with wireless access you can check e-mail, enjoy a cappuccino, read a newspaper, watch close-captioned CNN for the latest news, or meet with friends or a faculty member in the casual seating area.
+The Blue Camel Cafe, located during library renovations in the Blaustein Humanities Faculty Lounge, offers a variety of specialty coffees, teas, snacks and baked goods.
+In a comfortable, relaxed setting with wireless access you can check email, enjoy a cappuccino, read a newspaper, watch close-captioned CNN for the latest news, or meet with friends or a faculty member in the casual seating area.